RichardZJM/K-MTP-training/research_notebook.md

 8. Expand the scale of the MD simulations, repeat step 2-7 until there is a sufficiently rich representation

 #### 1. Generate the Initial Datasets
 Using bash or an alternative scripting framework, first generate a range of 1-atom primitive cell configurations under a range of shears and triaxial strains.
 The ranges should be representative of the target configurations and the number of configurations shouldn't be to large for fear that the initial dataset makes up to large a proportion of the final training set.
 Around two dozen is probably okay.
+Then run Hao's script to convert all the datasets into the MLIP configuration format.
+Then, I train a fresh potential with the latest training configurations.
 When training from the initial training set, a new active learning state needs to be generated using the calc-grade MLIP command.
-I then run Hao's script to convert all the datasets into the MLIP configuration format.
-Then, I train a fresh potential with the latest training configurations.
+I

 #### 2. Run Parallel MD Runs
 We then perform LAMMPS MD runs with active learning.
 I do many of these runs in parallel with the aim to increase the number of selected configurations in a single iteration and reduce the amount of time for full training.
 Additionally, I design the initial conditions to explore more of the relevant interactions of potassium.
 Looking to target both liquid and solid configurations I've selected four temperatures relative to the empirical melting point of potassium.
 This includes 2 solid temperatures and two liquid temperatures with two temperatures close to the melting point and two well within the phase.
 For each of these temperatures six strains between 0.95 and 1.05 are generated, yielding 24 configurations in parallel.
 Practically, this involves using a scripting language to generate a folder, a job submission, and an input file for each of the MD jobs.